Paraceratherium: Taxonomy

 The taxonomic history of Paraceratherium is complex due to the fragmentary nature of the known fossils and because Western, Soviet, and Chinese scientists worked in isolation from each other for much of the 20th century and published research mainly in their respective languages.
 Scientists from different parts of the world tried to compare their finds to get a more complete picture of these animals, but were hindered by politics and wars.
 The opposing taxonomic tendencies of "lumping and splitting" have also contributed to the problem.
 Inaccurate geological dating previously led scientists to believe various geological formations that are now known to be contemporaneous were of different ages.
 Many genera were named on the basis of subtle differences in molar tooth characteristics—features that vary within populations of other rhinoceros taxa—and are therefore not accepted by most scientists for distinguishing species.

 Early discoveries of indricotheres were made through various colonial links to Asia.
 The first known indricothere fossils were collected from Balochistan (in modern-day Pakistan) in 1846 by a soldier named Vickary, but these fragments were unidentifiable at the time.
 The first fossils now recognised as Paraceratherium were discovered by the British geologist Guy Ellcock Pilgrim in Balochistan in 1907–1908.
 His material consisted of an upper jaw, lower teeth, and the back of a jaw.
 The fossils were collected in the Chitarwata Formation of Dera Bugti, where Pilgrim had previously been exploring.
 In 1908, he used the fossils as basis for a new species of the extinct rhinoceros genus Aceratherium; A. bugtiense.
 Aceratherium was by then a wastebasket taxon; it included several unrelated species of hornless rhinoceros, many of which have since been moved to other genera.
 Fossil incisors that Pilgrim had previously assigned to the unrelated genus Bugtitherium were later shown to belong to the new species.

 In 1910, more partial fossils were discovered in Dera Bugti during an expedition by the British palaeontologist Clive Forster-Cooper.
-Based on these remains, Foster-Cooper moved A. bugtiense to the new genus Paraceratherium, meaning "near the hornless beast", in reference to Aceratherium.
+Based on these remains, Forster-Cooper moved A. bugtiense to the new genus Paraceratherium, meaning "near the hornless beast", in reference to Aceratherium.
 His rationale for this reclassification was the species' distinctly down-turned lower tusks.
 In 1913, Forster-Cooper named a new genus and species, Thaumastotherium ("wonderful beast") osborni, based on larger fossils from the same excavations (some of which he had earlier suggested to belong to male P. bugtiense), but he renamed the genus Baluchitherium later that year because the former name was preoccupied, as it had already been used for a hemipteran insect.
-The fossils of Baluchitherium were so fragmentary that Foster-Cooper was only able to identify it as a kind of odd-toed ungulate, but he mentioned the possibility of confusion with Paraceratherium.
+The fossils of Baluchitherium were so fragmentary that Forster-Cooper was only able to identify it as a kind of odd-toed ungulate, but he mentioned the possibility of confusion with Paraceratherium.
 The American palaeontologist Henry Fairfield Osborn, after which B. osborni was named, suggested it may have been a titanothere.